 If you follow a gluten free diet or find yourself needing to feed someone who does, I highly recommend stocking your pantry with a bag of gluten free all-purpose flour.
 You can literally use it in place of regular flour in just about any recipe.

 Oh and see that Greek yogurt maple topping?
 Let me tell you – I almost ate the entire bowl before breakfast was even served.
 Not only does it add a rich and creamy maple flavor to the pancakes but it even ups the protein count so that you have lasting energy all morning long.
 Of course, bacon has protein too, so……

 Gluten Free Pumpkin Pancakes

-- In a large bowl, stir together liquid ingredients: pumpkin, yogurt, milk, eggs, vanilla and stevia; set aside.
+- In a large bowl, stir together liquid ingredients: pumpkin, yogurt, milk, eggs, vanilla and maple syrup; set aside.

 - In a medium bowl, whisk dry ingredients: gluten free flour, flax seed meal, pumpkin pie spice, baking powder, baking soda and salt.

 - Carefully add the dry ingredients to the wet and stir until just combined – careful not to over-mix.

 - Heat a non-stick griddle or frying pan over medium heat and spray with cooking spray.
 Pour batter on to griddle, ¼ cup at a time, and brown on both sides.